Ozuwaru/auth/README.md

-Simple projecto to test authentication with Laravel
+Simple project to test authentication with Laravel.